 The nursery welcomes all children and is able to provide the appropriate support for children with special educational needs and/or disabilities and those who are learning English as an additional language.
-Good links with parents ensures that they are provided with a considerable range of information about the nursery and their child's progress, via a handbook, access to a website and daily feedback from staff.
-Staff and management have identified a need to formalise the key person system to further enhance the sharing of information about children?s learning and development with parents and carers.
+Good links with parents ensure that they are provided with a considerable range of information about the nursery and their child's progress via a handbook, access to a website and daily feedback from staff.
+A key person system is in place, however, this is not shared with parents to further develop close bonds with them.

-The quality and standards of the early years provision and outcomes for children

-Young children play and learn in a very busy and productive atmosphere and develop an excellent sense of belonging and are gaining in confidence.
+The quality and standards of the early years provision and outcomes for children develop an excellent sense of belonging and are gaining in confidence.
 They have easy access to the high quality play resources and benefit from frequent opportunities to 'free flow' between the indoor and outside environments.
 Children settle extremely well and quickly learn the daily routines of the session.
 They play enthusiastically and purposefully, confidently making choices as they move between the clearly defined learning areas.
 All staff are excellent role models, taking a positive and consistent approach and ensuring that children feel safe and secure.
 Consequently, all children are beginning to learn to interact well with both staff and their peers.